iftechfoundation/twine-specs/twine-1-twsoutput.md

 #### Date Structure

-In Twine 1, datestamp data is encoded using [`time.struct_time`](https://docs.python.org/3/library/time.html#time.struct_time).
+In Twine 1, datestamp data is encoded using [`time.struct_time`](https://docs.python.org/2/library/time.html#time.struct_time) in Python 2.
 During parsing in JavaScript, this structure is often converted into a function and, in JSON, is represented as an empty object.

 Depending on the conversion library or software tool used to read the data, this may result in an array: